wupeifan/ECON_407_Fall2020/README.md

 # ECON407, 2020 Fall
-Course material for ECON407 in 2020 fall
+Course material and schedules for ECON407 in 2020 fall

 ## Syllabus
 Check [Syllabus](syllabus.md) for more details